fraser50/f28wp-web-game/README.md

 To place a tile, a type must be selected from the list on the left.

-For the world to function properly, the spawn points must be set in the World Properties window in the form `(x y),(x y),(x y),(x y),(x y),(x y)` where the first 3 sets of coordinates are for the blue team and the last 3 are for the red team.
+For the world to function properly, the spawn points must be set in the World Properties window in the form:

+    `(x y),(x y),(x y),(x y),(x y),(x y)`

+where the first 3 sets of coordinates are for the blue team and the last 3 are for the red team.